 Barb has been working closely with the Native American tribal groups on all types of cultural resources investigations including complex regulatory projects and the treatment of human remains.
 Her long-term relationships with Tribal groups have resulted in meaningful collaboration, successful formal consultation, and projects that are implemented successfully based on trust and transparent coordination between stakeholders including Tribal members, agencies, clients, and cultural resources specialists.
-Barb brings a strong background in the technical and research aspects of archaeology, compliance expertise, mentoring staff, dedication to respectful treatment of tribal groups and ancestral resources with the highest degree of integrity, and depth of management capabilities.
+Barb brings a strong background in the technical and research aspects of archaeology, compliance expertise, mentoring staff, dedication to respectful collaboration with tribal groups and treatment of ancestral resources with the highest degree of integrity, and depth of management capabilities.

 Barb’s Public Outreach